Carrie Underwood Reveals Her Unique Work Out Routine To Get Her Insanely Toned Legs

 In addition to her incredible voice, Carrie Underwood has also become pretty famous for her insanely toned legs – and she’s proving that she most definitely works hard for them.
-In a new interview with Self Magazine, the country superstar opened up about her workout routine and revealed the unique way she exercises to get her body – and her legs – in tip top shape.
+In a new interview with Self Magazine, the country superstar opened up about her workout routine and revealed the unique way she exercises to get her body – and her legs – in tip-top shape.

 Underwood recently revealed to the diet and fitness magazine that one of her favorite ways to work out is actually by grabbing a grab of cards.